AlexSim93/pull-request-analytics-action/README.md

 To integrate **pull-request-analytics-action** into your GitHub repository, use the following steps.
 The provided code is a template and can be adjusted to fit your specific requirements:

-1. **Create a Workflow File**:

-   - Navigate to the `.github/workflows` directory in your repository.
+1. Navigate to the `.github/workflows` directory in your repository.
-   - Create a YAML file, for example, `pull-request-analytics.yml`.
+2. Create a YAML file, for example, `pull-request-analytics.yml`.

-2. **Choose the Trigger Event**: Decide on which GitHub event you want to trigger the report generation.
-You can refer to the [GitHub Events Documentation](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) for a detailed understanding of different events.
-I recommend using one of the `pull_request`, `workflow_dispatch`, or `schedule` events, depending on your specific needs.
-For this setup, we will configure the `workflow_dispatch` event.

-3. **Insert and Customize the Workflow Code**:

-   - Open your new YAML file and paste the following example workflow.
+3. Open your new YAML file and paste the following example workflow.
 This is a starting template and you can modify it as needed:

      ```yaml
      name: "PR Analytics"